openedx/edx-documentation/en_us/course_authors/source/video/video_overview.rst

   by learners with slow or intermittent Internet connections.

-To help course teams at partner institutions meet the challenge of delivering high quality video experiences to as many learners as possible, edX offers media encoding and hosting services to partners to address multiple playback and download needs.
+To help course teams at partner institutions meet the challenge of delivering high quality video experiences to as many learners as possible for edx.org courses, edX offers media encoding and hosting services to partners to address multiple playback and download needs.

+.. note:: The information and procedures in this section apply only to courses that run on the edx.org site.
+For information about adding video files to courses that run on Edge, see :ref:`Working with Video Components`.

 ************************************
 Course Team Video Upload Overview